tyooou/figured-intern-experience-team-4/CHALLENGE.md

 ### **Submission Process**
 - Submit your solution as a **Pull Request** to the challenge repository
 - Include a brief README with setup instructions
-- Deadline: Prior to judging (exact time will be announced)
+- Deadline: Prior to judging (7:45 PM)

 ## 🛠 Getting Started